DataDog/hiring-engineers/solution/answers.md

 # Collecting Data

-Basic system metrics begin flowing into your Datadog account after setup.
-Several features are available to provide further meaning into your environment.
+Basic system metrics begin flowing into your Datadog account after Agent setup.
+Several features are available to provide further insight and meaning into your environment.

 ## Tags